 The Tableau consists of 10 unmarked columns running horizontally across the screen.
 Each column either contains a vertically overlapped pile of one or more cards or is empty, depending on the current state of the game.
 This is where most of the action takes place during gameplay.

 The Foundations is located in the top right corner, above the Tableau.
 Horizontally, it consists of 8 rectangles.
 Each rectangle is a foundation that is used to hold a completed suit build.

 In the upper-left corner is the Stock.
 This is where the reserve cards are held that are put into play as the game progresses.
-At the start of the game it contains 5 horizontally overlapped squared face-down piles of cards.
+At the start of the game, it contains 5 horizontally overlapped squared face-down piles of cards.
 Each pile contains 10 cards.
-At the desired time, the player clicks on the rightmost reserve pile, which causes the cards in the pile to be dealt face-up into the Tableau, one card per column.
+At the desired time, the player clicks on the rightmost reserve pile, which causes the cards in that pile to be dealt face-up into the Tableau, one card per column.